L&YR 2-10-0 (Hughes)

 The L&YR 2-10-0 was a prospective design for a class of 2-10-0 steam locomotives on the Lancashire and Yorkshire Railway.
-Initial designs were made by George Hughes between 1913–1914, but none of the class were built.
+Initial designs were made by George Hughes between 1913 and 1914, but none of the class were built.
 If they had been, these would have been the UK's first 10-coupled locomotives in regular service.

 Background

 Locomotives with ten driving wheels were rare in British railway history.
 One specialist exception, the GER Decapod, had been built in 1902, but the main heavy mineral locomotive design was the 0-8-0, on both the L&YR and the LNWR.
 Train weights were increasing though and there was some demand for a more powerful locomotive, particularly for the steep gradients across the Pennines from the Lancashire Coalfield to the port of Goole.
 It was felt that a more powerful single locomotive would avoid the need for double-heading on coal trains.

 In August 1913, John Aspinall was on holiday in the spa and railway town of Bad Homburg, Germany.
 Impressed by the capacity of the new Prussian G 10 0-10-0 heavy freight locomotives, Aspinall wrote to Hughes requesting a report on the extent of double heading for the trans-Pennine coal traffic, which Hughes provided in September.
 Inspired by recent work in Belgium, which had shown savings of 19% in coal consumption by avoiding it, Hughes suggested the use of a single large locomotive, emphasised the need to use it at full capacity and also rejected a proposed concept for a 2-8-2 in favour of a 2-10-0.